Lodger (Finnish band)

-Lodger is a Finnish rock band, formed by Teemu Merilä in 2002.
+Lodger is a rock band formed in Finland by Teemu Merilä in 2002.
 Although largely unknown outside of Finland, they have established a cult following on the Internet due to the popularity of their Flash music videos.
-The song "Floozy With An Uzi" is taken from the novel Vineland by Thomas Pynchon.
+The song "Floozy with an Uzi" is taken from the novel Vineland by Thomas Pynchon.

 History

 In the latter half of 2002 singer/songwriter Teemu Merilä created Lodger as a vehicle for his music, bringing together Jyri Riikonen on keyboards, Hannes Häyhä on bass, Antti Laari on drums, and London-based Richard Anderson on guitar.
+The band released their debut album, Hi-Fi Lights Down Low, on 13 March 2007 in the United States via Rykodisc.

-After almost a year of apparent hiatus, from summer of 2007 to spring of 2008, Lodger released three new songs and redesigned their website.
-Their third album, "Honeymoon is Over" was released on 19 November 2008.
+In the spring of 2008, Lodger released three new songs and redesigned their website.
+Their third album, Honeymoon is Over, was released on 19 November 2008 via Urbanited Music.

 In June 2009 Lodger indicated via Twitter that their next album would be titled Sunday of a Male Shouvinist.
 However, in February 2012, the band announced a new website which stated their next album would be titled Low Blue Flame and would be available to download for free.
 After a while, they made two songs from the new album available for listening on their website.
 On 25 December 2013 the other eight songs of Low Blue Flame was made available for listening on their site.
 On 9 January 2014 the band put up a mastered version of Low Blue Flame for free download on their website.
 The band has also stated that the album would see a CD-release some time in the future.

+In 2025, they released a new single called God has rejected the western world.